Handbook for Gen Z

 Real connection requires: time, vulnerability, consistency, and the willingness to be truly known — not just liked.
 It’s uncomfortable.
 It’s also non-negotiable for a flourishing life.

-If you’re lonely, it’s not because you’re unlovable or socially broken.
 It’s because the conditions for real connection require deliberate effort in an environment designed for superficial engagement.
-Create those conditions intentionally.

 On Romantic Relationships